callstack/react-native-paper/CONTRIBUTING.md

 5. In case of doubts, check out the current code.
 For example, we use the prop `icon` not `iconName`.

-6. You can run `yarn run bootstrap` which will install all the dependecies in example & docs folder.
+6. You can run `yarn run bootstrap` which will install all the dependecies in example & docs folder respectively.

 ## Running the example